rfibigr/rush_eshop/README.md

 We had 48 to build an e-commerce website in php and html.
 I did this project with a friend [Arthur Cauchy](https://github.com/ArthurCauchy)

-You can find more informations about this challenge in this [document](https://github.com/rfibigr/rush_eshop/blob/master/PDF/Rush00-Sujet.pdf).
+You can find more informations about this challenge in this [document.fr ](https://github.com/rfibigr/rush_eshop/blob/master/PDF/Rush00-Sujet.pdf) [document.en](https://github.com/rfibigr/rush_eshop/blob/master/PDF/rush00.en.pdf).

 We only had 48h to this project and we focus our work to developp the back funcitonnality.
 Please excuse the poor appearence of the front.